Trinity Gaels GAA

 Trinity Gaels is a Gaelic Athletic Association club based in Donaghmede in Dublin, Ireland.
 Trinity Gaels were founded in 1975 to cater for the growing population in the Donaghmede area.
 The club got their name from the local Roman Catholic parish name, the parish of the Holy Trinity.
 Gaels won the Dublin Intermediate Football Championship in 1994 and therefore qualified to senior status.
-For the past few seasons Gaels have been playing in Division 1 of the league.
-Trinity Gaels played in Fr Collins Park, Hole in the Wall Road, until the middle of the 2006 season when they moved to new purpose-built grounds including clubhouse and floodlit pitches on Drumnigh Road.
+They also won the Intermediate Hurling championship and qualified for senior status.
+They have since fallen back to intermediate football and have remained there for the last decade or so, while the hurling side of the club dropped alarmingly to the lowest levels of Junior.
+Trinity Gaels played in Fr Collins Park, Hole in the Wall Road, where they still train their younger teams, until the middle of the 2006 season when they moved to new purpose-built grounds including clubhouse and floodlit pitches on Drumnigh Road.
+They also play matches and train at Donaghmede Park.
 A book entitled "Trinity Gaels – a look back through the last years", was launched at the Hilton Hotel, Malahide Road on 15 January 2007 to celebrate 30 years of the club's existence.